 For most people, the decision to place your elderly loved one in assisted care is a difficult one.
 Even when there is no practical way to provide all he or she needs to live a healthier, more satisfying life, family members are often consumed with guilt for what they are unable to do.
 Many times, adult children are torn between caring for their own families and tending to an aging parent.
 Disorders such as dementia, which is highly common in the elderly, can also present unexpected challenges that can include physically aggressive behavior.
 In other instances, the distance might prevent the family from visiting or helping.

 Whatever the reason may be for hiring outside help, it’s important that family members recognize when circumstances are beyond their control.
 This is especially true when it’s discovered that your elderly loved one has suffered abuse at the hands of a designated caregiver, such as within a nursing home.

 Even a well-informed family member couldn’t possibly anticipate how or when neglect occurs.
 If you have unknowingly placed your senior loved one in a facility where he or she has experienced abuse of any kind, it is not your fault.
 The most loving thing you can do now is to seek help, which you are likely doing by reading this page.
-We encourage you to contact our firm with any questions you have for a free, private legal consultation.
+We encourage you to contact our Connecticut nursing home abuse attorneys with any questions you have for a free, private legal consultation.

 If you know someone who has endured abuse in assisted living, you are not alone.
 Unfortunately, the problem appears to be worse than we actually know.